Happy De-Ice Season! (It’s winter somewhere)

-If you’ve flown in cold weather, you have probably seen an aircraft being de-iced.
+When flying during the cold weather months, passengers often see aircraft being de-iced.
 Ever wonder why the airline chose to delay your flight to wash their airplane with slimy green goop?

 Aircraft de-icing is really important.
-Here’s how and why we do it…
+Here’s how and why airlines do it…

-Aviation rules require that an aircraft’s wings and tail be free of snow, ice and frost prior to takeoff.
-The reason behind this can be explained with a beginner aerodynamics lesson.
+Aviation rules require that an aircraft’s wings and tail be free of snow, ice and frost before takeoff.
+I’ll explain with a quick beginner aerodynamics lesson.

 Really easy aerodynamics… I promise!

-When an airplane is flying, air flows over and under the wing.
-Because of the wing’s curved shape, lift is produced (high school students blame it on Bernoulli).
-Anything that changes the shape or texture of the wing will disrupt the airflow and the wing won’t provide the amount of lift that the aircraft designers promised.
+The flow of air above and below an aircraft wing produces lift (high school students blame it on Bernoulli and Newton).
+Anything on the wing’s surface that changes the shape or texture of the wing will disrupt the airflow and the wing won’t provide the amount of lift that the aircraft designers promised.

 Now, back to the snow, ice, and frost.
 Frozen precipitation is dangerous because it changes the shape and texture of the wing.
 The top of the wing needs to be smooth for optimum performance.
 Frost changes the wing texture to something like sandpaper.
 Snow is even worse, it changes the aerodynamic shape of the wing.

 On a “clean” wing, the air flows smoothly.
-On a wing “contaminated” with frost or snow, the air has trouble sticking to the wing surface; the air separates and becomes turbulent.
+On a wing “contaminated” with frost or snow, the air has trouble sticking to the wing surface.
+The air separates and becomes turbulent.
 When this happens, we lose lift; and that could be the start of a very bad day.
-If you see airliners being de-iced on a beautiful, clear winter morning, it’s probably because they have frost on the wings.
+If you see airliners being de-iced on a clear, chilly morning, it’s probably because they have frost on the wings.

 Aircraft de-icing procedures vary from airport to airport.
 Smaller airports will de-ice the aircraft at the gate (like the picture at the top) or just after the aircraft pushes back onto the taxiway.
 Big airports often have a “de-icing pad” where all aircraft are de-iced.
 De-ice pads are nice because the airport authority can collect the used fluid for proper disposal or recycling.
 The fluids used are typically complex concoctions based on propylene or ethylene glycol (similar to automotive antifreeze).

-Aircraft De-icing is either a one or two step process.
-It depends on the weather.
+Aircraft De-icing is a one or two-step process depending on the weather.

 - Step 1: “De-ice” removes ice, frost, and snow.